 WELCOME TO BPSI’S ACADEMIC AFFILIATIONS PROGRAM

 BPSI Members have made substantial contributions to the vitality of the Boston area mental health training through their work in educational programs in psychiatry, psychology and social work.
-Our Division of Academic Affiliation and Research has been designed to further enhance those individual efforts by creating multiple affiliations with other academic institutions in and around Boston
+Our Division of Interdisciplinary Psychoanalysis has been designed to further enhance those individual efforts by creating multiple affiliations with other academic institutions in and around Boston

 We are working collaboratively with educational and training centers that nurture tomorrow’s mental health professionals, as well as with colleges and universities where the application of psychoanalytic concepts enhance studies in the arts and humanities.